igeorge0902/appium/README.md

     grunt appium

-To compile and run all tests, run:
+To compile the project, run:

     mvn clean install

-Then execute the jar file, with the iOS debug build in the same directory.
+Then execute the .jar file, with the iOS debug build in the same directory.

-Or just run the tests from the IDE, ro command line:
+Or just run the tests from the IDE, or command line:

     mvn test